 The Viterbo student handbook contains the University's policy on privacy of student records.
 This policy also applies to student records which are kept in the Nutrition and Dietetics Department.
-Each student file contains: the application materials sent when the student applied to the CP during their junior year, signed releases, the student agreement form in the Student Handbook, Original copy of the student's verification statement, and any other signed documents required by Commission on Dietetic Registration once the students have the program.
-These files are locked in the Nutrition and Dietetics Department office and students have the same right to inspect and seek correction of these records as that outlined in the general University policy.
+Each student file contains: the application materials sent when the student applied to the CP during their third year, signed releases, the student agreement form in the Student Handbook, Original copy of the student's verification statement, and any other signed documents required by Commission on Dietetics Department office and students have the same right to inspect and seek correction of these records as that outlined in the general University policy.
 Student's completed Professionalism Evaluation forms are electronically kept in the Nutrition and Dietetics department secure software management program, E-Value.
 Copies of student's grade reports are available electronically via VitNet, the Registrar's secure software management program.